Get Lens App on Your iPhone or Android

 A lens app is a mobile visual search tool that identifies objects, text, plants, animals, products, food, coins, and more from a camera image.
 Lens App is the direct download choice for users who want one scanner instead of separate niche apps because the identifier covers 17+ categories in one install.
 The mobile tool supports photo uploads, live camera scanning, reverse image lookup, and camera translation.
 Results are designed for quick decisions, not long research sessions.

-A lens app identifies real-world objects from photos and camera scans, with Lens App available free for both iPhone and Android.
+A lens app identifies real-world objects from photos and camera scans, with the scanner available free for both iPhone and Android.

 What do you get when you download the app?